-In this section we start by analyzing the vehicle arrival process at a given lane in a highway for some representative cases of Table I. We first analyze the vehicle inter-arrival times t_i , and then we take advantage of the travel speeds v_i to build a model that is able to both mimic the figures resulting from the traces and provide some insight on drivers' behavior.
+cases of Table I. We first analyze the vehicle inter-arrival times $t_i$ , and then we use the travel speeds $v_i$ to build a model that is able to both mimic the figures resulting from the traces and provide some insight on drivers' behavior.